JeffC996/foodpantryJeff/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Local installation
 If any of those commands doesn't work just switch "python3" to "python."
 1. Install python

 2. Install pip